-We face new challenges and increased costs as a public company.
+We will face new challenges and increased costs as a public company.

-Prior to our initial public offering in August 2005, our management team had historically operated our business as a privately held company.
+Our management team has historically operated our business as a privately held company.
 We expect that the obligations of being a public company, including substantial public reporting and investor relations obligations, will require significant legal, accounting and other additional expenditures, as well as stock exchange listing requirements, which will place additional demands on our management and may require the hiring of additional personnel.
-These obligations and related expenses have increased our operating expenses since our initial public offering and will continue to do so and could divert our management's attention from our operations.
-These new rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
+These obligations and related expenses will increase our operating expenses and could divert our management's attention from our operations.
+We also expect these new rules and regulations may make it more difficult and more expensive for us to obtain director and officer liability insurance, and we may be required to accept reduced policy limits and coverage or incur substantially higher costs to obtain the same or similar coverage.
 As a result, it may be more difficult for us to attract and retain qualified individuals to serve on our board of directors or as executive officers.
-We are currently evaluating and monitoring developments with respect to these new rules, and we cannot accurately predict the amount of additional costs we may incur or the timing of such costs.
-For the nine month period ended December 31, 2005, we estimate that we have incurred approximately \$0.9 million of additional costs in connection with our operation as a public company.
-We can provide no assurance that such costs may not increase significantly in the future, particularly in connection with the work required for our accountants to certify the adequacy of our internal controls over financial reporting.
+We are currently evaluating and monitoring developments with respect to these new rules, and we cannot accurately predict the amount of additional costs we may incur or the timing of such costs, but we have estimated for purposes of our Unaudited Pro Forma Condensed Consolidated Financial Statements that such costs would be equal to approximately \$1.5 million per year.

-Risk Factors Related to our Common Stock
+Risk Factors Related to this Offering